hazelcast/hazelcast/hazelcast-documentation/src/Lock.md

 ## Lock

 ILock is the distributed implementation of `java.util.concurrent.locks.Lock`.
 Meaning if you lock on an ILock, the critical section that it guards is guaranteed to be executed by only one thread in entire cluster.
 Even though locks are great for synchronization, they can lead to problems if not used properly.
+And also please note that Hazelcast Lock does not support fairness.

 A few warnings when using locks: